guilhemmarchand/trackme/docs/userguide.rst

 |:arrow_right:| by default, TrackMe applies a 3600 max lagging value per sourcetype and for the overall host

-- A new lagging class is created to match the sourcetype ``WinHostMon`` and assign a max lagging value of 86400 seconds
+- A new lagging class is created to match the sourcetype ``WinHostMon`` to define a max lagging value of 86400 seconds

-|:arrow_right:| Once the tracker report has been executed, the sourcetype has the expected assignment, and the overall max lagging value of the host is set to the highest value between all sourcetypes monitored:
+|:arrow_right:| Once the tracker report has been executed, the sourcetype maximal laggging value is defined accordingly, and the overall max lagging value of the host is set to the highest value between all sourcetypes monitored:

 .. image:: img/lagging_class_override_data_hosts_ex2.png
    :alt: lagging_class_override_data_hosts_ex2.png